akarneliuk/service_provider_fabric/README.md

 3) Underlay topology file `topology/sp_underlay.txt` is updated with link prefixes for IPv4 and IPv6.
 4) Currently only underlay IGP (ISIS) and MPLS data plane (Segment Routing) is automated
 5) New file with OOB topology is assed in `topology/oob_management.txt`

+Version `0.4`
+1) Added LLDP configuration for `underlay_mpls` role.
+It's configured automatically on all Ethernet interfaces.
+2) Added BGP configuration for `underla_bgp` role to finalize creation of Service Provider Fabric.
+More details in `ansible/README.md`.
+3) Some changes in tasks structure in `underlay_mpls` role to unify and simplify the configuration and provide possibility to extend for new vendors.
+4) Added YANG tool `yang_extractor_config.yml` to obtain the configuration/states in particular YANG module from network function.
+More details in `ansible/README.md`.